Tom Merton/Getty Images

 Details such as your child's full name, address and date of birth can be enough to get an identity thief started.

-"Your kid's information is often in circulation in all sorts of ways," says Melinda Opperman, senior vice president of community outreach and industry relations at Springboard Nonprofit Consumer Credit Management.
+"Your kid's information is often in circulation in all sorts of ways," says Melinda Opperman, chief relationship officer at Springboard Nonprofit Consumer Credit Management.